ganeshrvel/openmtp/README.md

 ### Accolades and Credits

-- My sincere thanks to [Vladimir Menshakov](https://github.com/whoozle "Vladimir Menshakov") for the fantastic C++ library and for all the help and support that were extended towards this project.
+- Sincere thanks to [Vladimir Menshakov](https://github.com/whoozle "Vladimir Menshakov") for the fantastic C++ library and for all the help and support that were extended towards this project.

+- Thanks to Ms [Ayushi Bothra](https://www.linkedin.com/in/ayushi-bothra-3103/ "Ayushi Bothra") for contributing to the documentation and pages.

-- This app is built upon [https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate](https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate "https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate") which is a heavily modified fork of [https://github.com/electron-react-boilerplate/electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate "https://github.com/electron-react-boilerplate/electron-react-boilerplate")
+- This app is built upon [https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate](https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate "https://github.com/ganeshrvel/electron-react-redux-advanced-boilerplate") which is a heavily modified fork of [https://github.com/electron-react-boilerplate/electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate "https://github.com/electron-react-boilerplate/electron-react-boilerplate").

- - The icons using in the app were made by [Prosymbols](https://www.flaticon.com/authors/prosymbols "Prosymbols"), [Nikita Golubev](https://www.flaticon.com/authors/nikita-golubev "Nikita Golubev"), [Those Icons](https://www.flaticon.com/authors/those-icons "Those Icons"), [Kiranshastry](https://www.flaticon.com/authors/kiranshastry "Kiranshastry"), [Elias Bikbulatov](https://www.flaticon.com/authors/elias-bikbulatov "Elias Bikbulatov") & [Pixel perfect](https://www.flaticon.com/authors/pixel-perfect "Pixel perfect") and were distributed by [www.flaticon.com](https://www.flaticon.com/ "Flaticon") which is licensed under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0")
+- The icons used in the app were made by [Prosymbols](https://www.flaticon.com/authors/prosymbols "Prosymbols"), [Nikita Golubev](https://www.flaticon.com/authors/nikita-golubev "Nikita Golubev"), [Those Icons](https://www.flaticon.com/authors/those-icons "Those Icons"), [Kiranshastry](https://www.flaticon.com/authors/kiranshastry "Kiranshastry"), [Elias Bikbulatov](https://www.flaticon.com/authors/elias-bikbulatov "Elias Bikbulatov") & [Pixel perfect](https://www.flaticon.com/authors/pixel-perfect "Pixel perfect") and were distributed by [www.flaticon.com](https://www.flaticon.com/ "Flaticon") which is licensed under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/ "Creative Commons BY 3.0").

-- The "no image found" icon was made by Phonlaphat Thongsriphong from [https://www.iconfinder.com/phatpc](https://www.iconfinder.com/phatpc "https://www.iconfinder.com/phatpc")
+- The "no image found" icon was made by [Phonlaphat Thongsriphong](https://www.iconfinder.com/phatpc "Phonlaphat Thongsriphong").

 ### Debugging